 Who would have thunk it, but washing machines do actually need to be washed.
-Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that yours functions at its best for years to come.
+Washing machines can experience build-up, so running a hot cycle with white vinegar can help make sure that your washer functions at its best for years to come.

 Now inhale aaaaand exhale.
 If you feel like this list is already getting away from you, start a checklist or a chart that will help you keep up with it.
 A lot of these items can be incorporated into whatever cleaning schedule or rotation you already have.
 It's simply remembering to now that you know.
 I don't know about you, but I am off to clean my Camden apartment, starting with that ceiling fan trick.
 Which cleaning task just made it to the top of your to-do list?

 Cities Atlanta Metro Austin Metro Charlotte Metro Corpus Christi Metro DC Maryland Metro DC Metro DC Virginia Metro Dallas/Fort Worth Metro Denver Metro Houston Metro Inland Empire Metro LA/Orange County Metro Orlando Metro Phoenix Metro Raleigh Metro San Diego Metro Southeast Florida Metro Tampa Metro Tags apartment cleaning how often should i clean how often do i clean sheets how often do i clean pillows how often do i clean my dishwasher how often do i clean floors